 So now you have all the information necessary to create modules for R-Peridot.
-Just a script file, a "description" file and put them in a directory named something. < Analysis Module or Post Analysis Module >.
-Then, move your new module to "YOUR USER DIR/.r-peridot-files/scripts/".
-If you did it right, R-Peridot will load your module next time it is opened. lf it did not. check the log file "YOUR USER DIR/.r-peridot-files/log.txt", it will probably have information pointing to where exactly you made a mistake.
+Just write a script file, a "description" file and put them in a directory named something.<AnalysisModule or PostAnalysisModule>.
+Then, move your new module to "YOUR_USER_DIR/.r-peridot-files/scripts/".
+If you did it right, R-Peridot will load your module next time it is opened.
+If it did not, check the log file in "YOUR_USER_DIR/.r-peridot-files/log.txt", it will probably have information pointing to where exactly you made a mistake.